Creating a Template

 The app should:

-- Serve a web page on a port (typically 3000)
+- Serve a web page on port 3000

 - Display the template name, "Hello World", and current time/date